crhall-writing/crhall-writing.github.io/_poems/the-family-business.md

 pushing pill pouches
 per request, as this one knows best.
-explain to him--of your age
+explain to him--your same age
 yet too young to understand
 that a phone works both ways;
 you're thankful the other line's dead.